Rust API

 Operator

-.
+The operator API is a framework for you to implement.
+The implemented operator will be managed by dora.
 This framework enable us to make optimisation and provide advanced features.
-It is the recommended way of using dora
+It is the recommended way of using dora.

-method that defines the behaviour of the operator when there is an event such as receiving an input for example.
+An operator requires to be registered and implement the DoraOperator trait.
+It is composed of an on_event method that defines the behaviour of the operator when there is an event such as receiving an input for example.

 #![allow(unused)] #![warn(unsafe_op_in_unsafe_fn)] fn main() { use dora_operator_api::{register_operator, DoraOperator, DoraOutputSender, DoraStatus, Event}; register_operator!(ExampleOperator); #[derive(Debug, Default)] struct ExampleOperator { ticks: usize, } impl DoraOperator for ExampleOperator { fn on_event( &mut self, event: &Event, output_sender: &mut DoraOutputSender, ) -> Result<DoraStatus, String> { }